immosmart/smartbox/docs/nav_eng.md

 `$nextElement` - jQuery object.
 For the event `nav_blur` - the element on which the focus has moved on.

-`$prevElement` - jQuery объект.
+`$prevElement` - jQuery object.
 For the event `nav_focus` - the element on which the focus has been earlier.

 ## Transition cancellation.